jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 governments discovered vast coal deposits in Antarctica.
-Eager to harvest these resources without our interference, the governments conspired to make the rest of us believe in a round Earth, so we would have no desire to explore its uninteresting south pole.
+Eager to harvest these resources without our interference, the governments conspired to make the rest of us believe in a round Earth, so we would have no desire to explore its uninteresting South Pole.
 To distract us from the true outside world beyond the ice wall, NASA hoaxes explorations of a fake outside world, "space".
-But, dear viewer, the conspiracy is hidden in plain sight: it is flaunted in the UN's very logo, which shows the flat earth!:
+But, dear viewer, the conspiracy is hidden in plain sight: it is flaunted in the UN's very logo, which shows the Flat Earth!:

 <img src="{% link assets/2019-01-20-flat-earth/Flag_of_the_United_Nations.svg %}" />

-If you were to see this video on Facebook, what would your reaction be?
+If you were to see your parents posting this on Facebook, what would your reaction be?
 Some of you might feel baffled ("what is this?
 Give me back my cat videos").
 Others might feel amused ("haha Dad, you're such a troll").